-Organizations can build trust and engagement by reinforcing the core essence of what DEI aims to achieve - not as a separate initiative, but as an integral part of shaping a culture where everyone can succeed.
+This is an important moment in time for organizations to build trust and engagement by reinforcing the core essence of what DEI aims to achieve - not as a separate initiative, but as an integral part of shaping a culture where everyone can succeed.
 DEI has always been about creating fair, supportive environments where all employees can do their best work.
 At its core, it's good for people and it's good for business.

 For ongoing legal insights, these resources can help organizations stay informed:

-Now is the time to communicate your commitment with clarity and conviction.
+Communicate your commitment with clarity and conviction.

 This moment calls for confident communication that demonstrates stability, strategy, and strength.
 Leaders must be proactive in their messaging, reinforcing that their commitment to organizational health remains rooted in the outcomes that DEI was always meant to achieve.
 Companies should build top-down messaging that clarifies how their ongoing culture-shaping work is directly connected to their mission.
 They should equip their leaders with concise messages they can rely on to reinforce the company’s commitment to their people and ensure consistency across the organization.